-The approved development conforms with this requirement, with one exception (South Phase: Benjamin Drive (private street) connecting the private alley to Arnold Road is approved without sidewalks).
-Due to existing natural features, including PMA and steep slopes, only nine units are approved in this area.
-The units are configured at one lot in depth along Benjamin Drive, which leads to the alley.
+Proposed development conforms with this requirement, with one exception [South Phase: Benjamin Drive (private street) connecting the private alley to Arnold Road is proposed without sidewalks].
+This is only one lot depth street which leads to the alley.
 There is no need to lead pedestrians to the back alley where only vehicular traffic occurs.
-Therefore, the sidewalk along Benjamin Drive, if provided, would be sidewalk to nowhere.
-Accordingly, this condition is reasonable, and the Planning Board supports the waiver, per Section 27-6207(a)(2)(c).
+This condition is reasonable, and staff support the waiver per section 27-6207(a)(2)(c).